basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-an-S3-Client.md

-Another way to configure s3cmd is to run `s3cmd --configure`, which launches an interactive tool that will assemble a configuration file for you on the basis of what you input.
+Another way to configure s3cmd is to run `s3cmd --configure`, which launches an interactive tool that will assemble a configuration file for you on the basis of what you enter.

-Below are a few sample `.s3cfg` files that can be used to configure s3cmd to interact with Riak CS.
+In the next section you'll find a few sample `.s3cfg` files that can be used to configure s3cmd to interact with Riak CS.

 ## Sample s3cmd Configuration File for Local Use